codeimpossible/codeimpossible.github.com/_posts/2009-04-24-Debugging-Syntax-Error-from-a-bad-WebResource-axd-request.md

 ---
 layout: post
 status: publish
-title: 'Debugging &quot;Syntax Error&quot; from a bad WebResource.axd request'
+title: 'Debugging "Syntax Error" from a bad WebResource.axd request'
 slug: "Debugging-Syntax-Error-from-a-bad-WebResource-axd-request"
 ---
 "Syntax Error, Line: 2, Char: 0".
 How many of you out there have seen this error while working on a web project?
 Usually it's because of a forgotten semi-colon or parenthesis in some external javascript file.
 But sometimes it's something more sinister...
 Something darker, dirtier and just a little bit more evil.
 After seeing the error message, I opened up Internet Explorer's options dialog and unchecked the following options: